More Covid-19 boosters are on the horizon. But not everyone will need one, experts say - KESQ

 By Travis Caldwell, CNN

-After advisers from the US Food and Drug Administration voted unanimously to recommend emergency authorization of a booster dose of Moderna’s Covid-19 vaccine, another tool in the fight against the pandemic may soon become available for millions of Americans.
+Advisers from the US Food and Drug Administration voted unanimously to recommend emergency authorization of a booster dose of Moderna’s Covid-19 vaccine, and a day later did so again for a booster of Johnson & Johnson’s vaccine.

+The group voted Friday to authorize a booster shot of Johnson & Johnson’s vaccine for Americans 18 and older at least two months after they get their first shots.
+Johnson & Johnson said studies showed boosting at two or six months can bring effectiveness up to 94%.

+If the FDA follows its advisers’ recommendations, more than 90% of people vaccinated with the Johnson & Johnson shot — nearly 14 million people — will be eligible for the booster right away.

-Yet some experts are noting that while antibodies may wane over time, the initial two-dose regiment for both vaccines is still holding up against severe Covid-19 infection.
+Yet some experts are noting that while antibodies may wane over time, the initial two-dose regimen for both the Pfizer and Moderna vaccines is still holding up against severe Covid-19 infection.

-Dr. Paul Offit, a member of the FDA Vaccines and Related Biological Products Advisory Committee that held the vote, told CNN’s Wolf Blitzer on Thursday that proper expectations need to be set about what vaccines are supposed to do and how they remain effective.
+Dr. Paul Offit, a member of the FDA Vaccines and Related Biological Products Advisory Committee that voted, told CNN’s Wolf Blitzer on Thursday that proper expectations need to be set about what vaccines are supposed to do and how they remain effective.

-The committee recommendation is the same as what was granted last month for the Pfizer/BioNTech third dose: it’s authorized for people older than 65, and people 18 and older who are at risk of severe disease or who live or work in a situation that puts them at a higher risk for complications or severe disease.
+The committee recommendation for Moderna’s booster is the same as the one granted last month for the Pfizer/BioNTech third dose: it’s authorized for people older than 65, and people 18 and older who are at risk of severe disease or who live or work in a situation that puts them at a higher risk for complications or severe disease.

 Offit said that although he voted to recommend half-dose booster shots for some people six months after their first two doses of Moderna’s vaccine, he doesn’t think everyone needs one.